cgoliver/cgoliver.github.io/_posts/2017-09-18-python-notes.md

 	print("x and y are equal")
 ```

-You can have as many `elif` in a row but they must end with an `else` statement.
+You can have as many `elif` in a row.
+It is not necessary that they end with an `else` statement but it is usually good practice to deal with an `else` case.
 Python goes through the conditions one at a time.
 As soon as it encounters the first `True` condition it executes its code and skips the rest of the cases.
 So the order of your statements can sometimes be important.

 ```python
 jon = "Stark"